Early-stopping for Transformer model training: Pervasive Heavy-Tailed Features and Analysis of Representative Matrices

-Despite this, we conducted direct comparisons between the power-law and log-normal distributions and obtained results consistent with those of \citet{clauset2009power} and \citet{Alstott_2014}.
+Despite this, we conducted direct comparisons between the power-law and log-normal distributions and obtained results consistent with those of \citet{clauset2009power} and \citet{alstott2014powerlaw}.
 Detailed results are omitted due to space constraints.
-Because the exponential distribution serves as a minimal benchmark for identifying heavy-tailed behavior \citep{Alstott_2014}, we further compared the power-law and exponential fits under various parameter settings using the same datasets.
+Because the exponential distribution serves as a minimal benchmark for identifying heavy-tailed behavior \citep{alstott2014powerlaw}, we further compared the power-law and exponential fits under various parameter settings using the same datasets.
 By examining the p-values and log-likelihood ratio R, we identified matrices for which the power-law fit significantly outperformed the exponential fit, indicating clear heavy-tailed characteristics.
 A summary of these results is provided in Table \ref{tab:heavy_tail_stats_wide}.

-The results in Table~\ref{tab:heavy_tail_stats_wide} reveal a particularly consistent pattern: the \texttt{en.0.s.a.v} weight matrix persistently exhibits a superior Power-Law (PL) fit compared to the exponential fit, regardless of the dataset or architectural configuration.
-To further investigate this robust heavy-tailed behavior, we track the evolution of the p-value and the log-likelihood ratio (R) for this matrix across training epochs.
-The temporal dynamics under different experimental settings are visualized in the figure below.

-As evidenced by the p-values and log-likelihood ratios (R), the \texttt{en.0.s.a.v} matrix consistently exhibits pronounced heavy-tailed characteristics throughout training.
+The results in Table~\ref{tab:heavy_tail_stats_wide} reveal a particularly consistent pattern: the \texttt{en.0.s.a.v} weight matrix persistently exhibits a superior Power-Law (PL) fit compared to the Exponential fit, regardless of the dataset or architectural configuration.
+To further investigate this robust heavy-tailed behavior, we tracked the evolution of the p-value and the log-likelihood ratio ($R$) for this matrix across training epochs.
+The temporal dynamics under different experimental settings are visualized in the figures below.
+Specifically, we identify the condition where the p-value is $< 0.1$ and the log-likelihood ratio is positive ($R > 0$) as indicative of pronounced heavy-tailed characteristics.
+Based on this criterion, the trends observed in Figures~\ref{fig:image1}, \ref{fig:image2} lead to the final conclusion that the \texttt{en.0.s.a.v} matrix consistently exhibits significant heavy-tailed characteristics throughout the training process.